TelegramAt25/android_kernel_xiaomi_selene/readme.md

 # what is this?
-maybe driver gpu for begonia-r-oss
+maybe driver gpu for merlin-r-oss